Just two weeks to go until nominations close for the 2021 Rising Star Awards – have you nominated?

-The 2020 Rising Star Awards are supported by 3M, Accenture, Barclays, Bloomberg, British Army, C&C Search, Cancer Research UK, Citi, CMI Women, Elysian Search Consulting, GlaxoSmithKline, Goldman Sachs, HSBC, Lloyds Banking Group, Lloyd’s of London, Mott MacDonald, Oliver Wyman, Oxford Said Business School, Northern Trust, Reed Smith and Sage.
+The 2021 Rising Star Awards are powered by the Royal Bank of Canada and supported by 3M, Accenture, Barclays, Bloomberg, the British Army, C&C Search, Cancer Research UK, Citi, CMI Women, Elysian, Goldman Sachs, GSK, Highways Sector Council, HSBC, Lloyd’s Insurance, National Grid, Northern Trust, Oliver Wyman, Oxford Said Business School, and Reed Smith.

 A shortlist of ten women from each industry category will be chosen by an esteemed panel of judges and will be published in April.
 The shortlist will then be open to a public vote.
 Judging for the final five winners for each category will take place with independent judges in May.
-The Top 100 Rising Stars will be announced on 11 May 2020 with winners invited to a prestigious ceremony in July 2020.
+The Top 100 Rising Stars will be announced on 25 May 2021.

-Categories included in the 2020 Rising Star Awards are as follows:
+Categories including in the 2021 Rising Star Awards are as follows:

 - Rising Stars in Banking & Capital Markets, sponsored by Goldman Sachs

-- Rising Stars in Charity & Not-For-Profits, sponsored by Cancer Research UK
+- Rising Stars in Charity & Not-for-Profit, sponsored by Cancer Research UK

-- Rising Stars in Digital, sponsored by Lloyds Banking Group
+- Rising Stars in Digital, sponsored by Barclays

 - Rising Stars in Diversity, sponsored by Citi